Are students required to attend an orientation program?

 Orientation sessions are on a first-come, first served basis and some sessions will close once capacity is reached.
 We do offer a waitlist for these closed sessions.
 If you wish to be put on a waitlist, please register for another orientation session.
 Then email email@example.com or call 252-328-4173 to be placed on the waitlist.
 You will be contacted as soon as a spot becomes available.

 What will students do during the New Student Orientation program?

-During the summer program, students will participate in a placement test, academic sessions, meet with representatives from their department and/or academic advisors from the area of their intended major, and register for fall semester classes.
-In addition, students will receive information about life at ECU.
-The evening will be filled with activities and entertainment and will provide opportunities to meet new people and make new friends.
+During our two-day summer program, students will participate in academic sessions, meet with representatives from their chosen academic department and or/academic advisors from the area of their intended major, and discuss fall semester classes.
+In addition, students will have the opportunity to meet and connect with new peers, and learn important information about life at ECU from current students.

 What will family members do during the Family Program?

 Our Family Orientation Program is a fabulous opportunity for family members get an introduction to what their student will experience at ECU, and runs at the same time as the student program, but in a different format.

 What is the cost of the Orientation program and what does it cover?

 The student fee is $100 and covers the ECU 1Card, all activities and program materials, four meals, evening snacks, parking, shuttles, facility usage, and staffing.

 The registration fee for the first family member is $85 and $30 for each addition guest.
 There is no fee for children under the age of 17; however, meals are not included and no child care will be provided.
 The fee covers all activities and program materials, a Family Guidebook, four meals, reception, parking, shuttles, facility usage and staffing.

 Do I need to take a placement test?